How Long to Grill Burgers

 - For well-done burgers, cook for 8 to 9 minutes total (160 °F)

-- 1 How long do you grill each side of a burger?
+- 1 How long should I grill burgers on each side?

 - 5 How do you grill hamburger patties?

 - 6 Should I grill burgers with the lid open or closed?

 - 7 How do you tell if a burger is done without cutting it?

 - 8 How should a cooked burger look?